Annotation Configuration

 @TableField

-This annotation is used to mark non-primary key fields in entity classes, instructing MyBatis-Plus on how to map entity class fields to database table fields.
-If your entity class field names follow camelCase naming conventions and match the database table field names, you can omit this annotation.
+This annotation marks non-primary key fields in your entity class.
+It tells MyBatis-Plus how to map entity class fields to database table columns.
+If your entity field names follow camelCase naming conventions and match the database column names exactly, you can omit this annotation.

-@TableName("sys_user")public class User { @TableId private Long id; @TableField("nickname") // Maps to the database field "nickname" private String name; private Integer age; private String email;}
+@TableName("sys_user")public class User { @TableId private Long id; @TableField("nickname") // Maps to database column "nickname" private String name; private Integer age; private String email;}

 value